base-link/base/book/files.md

-# Working with Files in Star
+# Working with Files in NoteTree

-Star provides comprehensive functionality for working with files in your applications.
+NoteTree provides comprehensive functionality for working with files in your applications.
 Files play a crucial role in data storage, processing, and interaction with the underlying system.
-Let's explore the various operations you can perform with files using Star.
+Let's explore the various operations you can perform with files using NoteTree.

 ### Creating a File